yada-kankanokkul/ML-Based-Optimization-of-Matrix-Multiplication/README.md

 Project Title: ML-Based Optimization of Matrix Multiplication Performance Using Reinforcement Learning

 Project Objective:
 The goal of this project is to optimize matrix multiplication using Reinforcement Learning (RL), where an agent learns to partition matrices and compute products in an optimized way based on hardware and computational constraints.
-This will be compared to traditional matrix multiplication methods, including the naive and Strassen’s algorithms.
+This will be compared to traditional matrix multiplication methods.

 1. Problem Definition
 	• Goal: Matrix multiplication is a fundamental operation in AI, and optimizing it can significantly reduce computational time and resource consumption.
 	• Objective: Use RL to optimize matrix multiplication by determining the best way to partition matrices for faster computation, minimizing time and memory usage.

 2. Data Collection
-	• Matrix Generation: You will generate different types of matrices (dense, sparse, square, rectangular) with varying sizes.
+	• Matrix Generation: Generate different types of matrices (dense, sparse) with varying sizes.
 Examples:
 		○ Dense square matrices of size 4x4, 256x256, etc.
 		○ Sparse matrices with 10% of non-zero entries.
-	• Benchmarking Data: For each matrix type and size, benchmark traditional matrix multiplication (naive O(n^3), Strassen's algorithm, etc.) and record the computation time and memory usage.
+	• Benchmarking Data: For each matrix type and size, benchmark traditional matrix multiplication (naive, Strassen's algorithm, block partitioning) and record the computation time and memory usage.
 	• Performance Metrics: Use time (execution time) and memory (RAM usage) as metrics for evaluating the performance of matrix multiplication algorithms.

 3. Choosing Reinforcement Learning (RL) Approach